 In order to raise additional capital, we may in the future offer additional ordinary shares or other securities convertible into or exchangeable for our ordinary shares at prices that we determine from time to time, and investors purchasing shares or other securities in the future could have rights superior to existing shareholders.
 We may choose to raise additional capital due to market conditions or strategic considerations, even if we believe we have sufficient funds for our current or future operating plans.
-In October 2018, we entered into an Open Market Sale AgreementSM with Jefferies LLC, which allows us to sell our ordinary shares through Jefferies LLC as our sales agent.
-To the extent that additional capital is raised through the sale of equity or convertible debt securities, the issuance of these securities could result in further dilution to our shareholders.
+On December 20, 2019, we entered into a sales agreement with Cowen and Company, LLC pursuant to which we may from time to time offer and sell our ordinary shares, having an aggregate offering price of up to \$100.0 million, to or through Cowen, acting as sales agent or principal, in any manner deemed to be an "at-the market offering".
+The shares will be offered and sold pursuant to our shelf registration statement on Form S-3 filed with the SEC on December 20, 2019, which was declared effective on January 2, 2020.
+Our prior open market sales agreement with Jefferies LLC, dated October 12, 2018, was terminated on December 20, 2019.